-Since the introduction of the first high torque, high available rpm ZSK MegaCompounder (Mc) in the mid 90's, new advances in power transmission technology (gearbox as well as screw shaft design and material of construction) have permitted an additional 50% increase in torque capacity from the Mc power volume factor (PVF: Md/a3 [Md = torque, a = centerline distance]) of 11.3 to the Mc18 PVF of 18.
+Since the introduction of the first high torque, high available rpm ZSK MegaCompounder (Mc) in the mid 90's, new advances in power transmission technology (gearbox as well as screw shaft design and material of construction) have permitted an additional 50% increase in torque capacity from the Mc specific torque or power volume factor of 11.3 Nm/cm to the Mc of 18 Nm/cm.
+(Power volume factor: Md/a [Md = torque per shaft (Nm), a = centerline distance (cm)]).